CrystalGrowerOrg/cgaspects/README.md

 ## Building and Packaging for macOS

 CrystalAspects can be packaged as a standalone application for macOS using PyInstaller.

-Follow these steps to build and package the application:
+To build and package the application:

 1. Install pyinstaller in your python environment:

     ```bash
     pip install pyinstaller
     ```
-3. Navigate to the project directory and run the PyInstaller command:
+3. Navigate to the project directory and run the provided script:

     ```bash
     ./scripts/mac_os_bundle.sh